pchahal/Unity2D.GameTemplate/README.md

 So giddy-up..
 Get the Flappy Birdie Source Code now!
-In case you have any questions you can contact me via mail to: pardeep@pocketguru.ca Cheers!
+In case you have any questions you can contact me via mail to: par@pardeepchahal.com Cheers!
 Pardeep